 Because of the inherent limitations of internal financial controls over financial reporting, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
 Also, projections of any evaluation of the internal financial controls over financial reporting to future periods are subject to the risk that the internal financial control over financial reporting may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-For A. MITRA & ASSOCIATES

-Chartered Accountants (Firm's Registration No. 5268C)
+SARVESH KUMAR SUMAN

+(Partner)

-SARVESH KUMAR SUMAN (Partner) Membership No. 511886 UDIN: 24511886BKAQDL5262
+Membership No. 511886

+UDIN: 25511886BMFYSD8960

 Balance Sheet